pk115/flutter_notification/README.md

    Note: When you are debugging on Android, use a device or AVD with Google Play services.
 Otherwise you will not be able to
    authenticate.

-# (optional, but recommended) If want to be notified in your app (via onResume and onLaunch, see below) when the user clicks on    a notification in the system tray include the following intent-filter within the <activity> tag of your
+# (optional, but recommended) If want to be notified in your app (via onResume and onLaunch, see below) when the user clicks on    a notification in the system tray include the following intent-filter within the                android/app/src/main/AndroidManifest.xml:
-    android/app/src/main/AndroidManifest.xml:

- // <intent-filter>
+ intent-filter
       <action android:name="FLUTTER_NOTIFICATION_CLICK" />
       <category android:name="android.intent.category.DEFAULT" />
- // </intent-filter>
+intent-filter